How Does LendingTree Get Paid?

 The U.S. Bank Secured Visa Card is a secured credit card, meaning you’ll be required to put down a security deposit upfront to own the card.
 You’ll need to deposit at least $300, with a maximum of $5,000.
 Your security deposit will become your credit limit.
 The security deposit is refundable and you’ll get it back when you close the card or upgrade to an unsecured card.

-The upper end of its credit limit is high compared to other secured cards.
+The upper end of the U.S. Bank Secured Visa Card’s credit limit is high compared to other secured cards.
 For example, the Discover it® Secured Credit Card has a maximum security deposit of only $2,500.
 But there are many cards that offer a lower minimum deposit.
-For example, the Capital One Platinum Secured Credit Card allows you to make a deposit of $49, $99 or $200 to get a credit limit starting at $200, depending on your credit history.
+For example, with the Capital One Platinum Secured Credit Card, you can put down a refundable security deposit starting at just $49 to get a $200 initial credit line.

-Secured credit cards are generally a better choice than unsecured credit cards for bad credit.
+Tip: Secured credit cards are generally a better choice than unsecured credit cards for bad credit.
 Unsecured cards for people with low credit scores often come with expensive (and nonrefundable) fees that can amount to more than $100 each year.
-Secured cards tend to be much more affordable over the long term, and may be easier to get approved for.
+Secured cards tend to be much more affordable over the long-term, and may be easier to get approved for.

 The U.S. Bank Secured Visa Card doesn’t come with a sign-up bonus or rewards program, which is pretty common for secured cards.
 If you’re focused on credit building, rewards shouldn’t be your top priority, but they are a nice-to-have that can add significantly to the value of a card.